-The purpose of Milwaukee Secure Detention Facility (MSDF) is to protect the public through the detention of adult offenders in a safe and secure institution.
-MSDF is committed to the successful reintegration of offenders to the community, focusing on accountability, programming, and a high level of collaboration with community partners.
+The mission of Milwaukee Secure Detention Facility (MSDF) is to protect the public, through the detention in a safe and secure environment, adults who are on community supervision.
+MSDF is committed to the successful reintegration of the Persons in Our Care (PIOC) back to the community.
+This is achieved by focusing on accountability, programming and collaboration with community partners.

-MSDF strives to promote an atmosphere of high standards for staff recruitment, retention, development and professionalism and encourages shared leadership and responsibility among all staff.
-Staff shall adhere to the highest ethical standards and work as a team to succeed.
-Staff, inmates, and the public will be treated with dignity and respect, and with recognition given to individual ideas and opinions.
+MSDF strives to promote an atmosphere of high standards for staff recruitment and retention, staff development and professionalism and shared leadership and responsibility among all staff.
+Staff are expected to adhere to the highest ethical standards and work as a team to succeed.
+Staff, PIOC and the public will be treated with dignity and respect, and with recognition given to individual ideas and opinions.